 Service takes many forms, but an investment in the department and broader university community should be clear by the time of tenure.
-These forms may range from committee service to public outreach and university-wide service.
+These forms may range from committee service to public outreach and universitywide service.
+The Department expects candidates to have an active record of Departmental service.
 National and international service, within professional organizations or unions, or editorial service with presses or journals, is recognized as citizenship to the broader profession, though not required at this level of promotion.
 Public service such as involvement in community organizations or supporting government or non-governmental organizations is also valued.